The Transformative Power of Pilates

 My vision was to create a zen-like environment with views of the desert and Catalina mountains in a peaceful space.
 Today, my Tucson Pilates studio still offers this same environment.
-I’ve added Movement and Wellness seminars, Meditation classes, small group classes, and frequently present off-site workshops.
+I’ve added Movement and Wellness seminars, Meditation classes and frequently present off-site workshops.
 It has been and continues to be incredibly rewarding.
 I am deeply grateful to my loyal clients, family and the Tucson community.

 As for my own health, Pilates healed my back, arm and neck, but I continue to suffer from TMJ “lock jaw,” headaches and ongoing upper back pain.
 Muscle spasms and pain keep me up many nights and every day in my body requires paying attention to the messages it's giving me.
 The TMJ specialist I work with guides me with gentle jaw exercises, an appliance and joint injections to decrease inflammation and increase range of motion.
 Each time we meet, I’m a little more hopeful about my body’s ability to heal and repair.

 My Upper Back pain is managed through massage, Pilates, meditation, good nutrition and a focus on maintaining a balanced lifestyle.